BUSINESS SUPPORT APPRENTICE, MAIDSTONE, KENT

-An apprenticeship is a job with considerable training and the development of valuable skills.
-It is a way for people of all ages to earn while they learn, gaining real skills and knowledge and a real future.
-Hiring apprentices is a productive and effective way for businesses to grow their own talent by developing a motivated, skilled and qualified workforce.
+An apprenticeship is a job offering considerable training and the development of valuable skills.
+It is a way for people of all ages to earn while they learn, gaining the skills and knowledge needed for a successful future.
+Hiring apprentices is also a productive and effective way for businesses to grow their own talent by developing a motivated, skilled and qualified workforce.

-Apprenticeships are available to businesses of all sizes and sectors in England, and can last anything from 12 months to 5 years.
+Apprenticeships are available to businesses of all sizes and sectors in England, and can last anywhere in the region of 12 months to 5 years.

-From 1 April 2017 several improvements are being introduced.
-For the first time your company can: which your company can benefit from:
+From 1 April 2017 several improvements are being introduced which your company can benefit from.
+For the first time you can:

 - Commission apprenticeship training geared to your business needs.